On Inhabiting Delay - Nick Fudge

-Such direct manifestation of ambivalence was to have no place in that first unveiling of the young British artists, amongst the whispered backstage introductions and tutored nods and he slipped away unnoticed with the poet Tracy Angel.
+Such direct manifestation of ambivalence was to have no place in that first unveiling of the young British artists, amongst the whispered backstage introductions and tutored nods and he slipped away unnoticed with the American poet Tracy Angel.
 He went underground,at first totally literally then as far as Pennsylvania to Tyler School of Art to do an M.F.A.

-There he teams up with the artist Michelle Lewis, motivated by a shared passion for Marcel Duchamp whose work slyly dominates the Philadelphia Art Museum.
-They stretch never to be soiled blank canvases and he shows unnoticed tubes of paint labelled Fudge.
-The Tyler tutors apparently miss the point, yet a visiting lecturer does notice that he is actually doing something after all; she files a report that he is not following the rules of visible production after realising that he has painstakingly crafted all the art materials whose packaging she admires in his studio.
-I hear a long anecdote about a car with all his MFA work being stolen and his finding it by a bin in a rough Philadelphia neighbourhood, although anything he’d crafted with designer labels had gone.
+There he teams up with the American artist Michelle Lewis, motivated by a shared passion for Marcel Duchamp whose work slyly dominates the Philadelphia Art Museum.
+They stretch never to be soiled canvases as a decoy and he makes in secret his line of unnoticed artists’ materials labelled Beyond by Fudge.
+The Tyler Tutors apparently miss the point, yet a visiting lecturer does notice that he is actually doing something after all; she files a report that he is not following the rules of visible production after realising that he has painstakingly crafted the art materials whose packaging she admires in his studio.
+I hear a long anecdote about a car with all his MFA work being stolen and he finding some of it by a bin in a rough Philadelphia neighbourhood, although anything he’d crafted with designer labels had gone.
 Armani sketchbooks were clearly seen as valuable.
 With Angel he drives across the USA, lives in Amsterdam and ends up in Wales.
 He tells me that the experience of driving all over America, stopping for a while in the desert was formative, a kind of rebirth.

 Somewhere, around this time Fudge discovers Apple Computers.